Cody Durden: Ultimate Fighting Championship

 Durden ended up facing Bruno Gustavo da Silva and on July 20, 2024, at UFC on ESPN 60.
 He lost the fight by technical knockout in the second round.

 On under a week's notice and replacing an injured Alessandro Costa, Durden faced Matt Schnell in a bantamweight bout on September 7, 2024 at UFC Fight Night 242.
 He won the fight via an anaconda choke submission in the second round.
 This fight earned him his first Performance of the Night award.

 Durden faced Joshua Van on December 7, 2024 at UFC 310.
 He lost the fight by unanimous decision.

 Durden faced Jose Ochoa on June 14, 2025 at UFC on ESPN 69.
 He lost the fight by knockout in the second round.

 Replacing Rafael Estevam who withdrew for undisclosed reasons, Durden faced Allan Nascimento in a 130 lb catchweight bout on November 1, 2025 at UFC Fight Night 263.
 He lost the fight via an anaconda choke submission in the second round.

+Durden faced Nyamjargal Tumendemberel on March 7, 2026, at UFC 326.
+He lost the fight by unanimous decision.

+On six days' notice, replacing Lucas Rocha who withdrew due to undisclosed reasons, Durden faced Jafel Filho on April 25, 2026 in a bantamweight bout at UFC Fight Night 274.
+He won the fight by unanimous decision.

+Durden was scheduled to face Ode' Osbourne on July 11, 2026 at UFC 329.
+However, Osbourne had to withdraw due to an undisclosed injury and was replaced by Alessandro Costa.
+Durden lost the fight via a rear-naked choke submission in the second round.